-On February 4, 2005, FPL filed a motion for leave to amend its petition and file supplemental direct testimony to reflect an updated estimate of FPL's storm-related costs.
-Along with its motion, FPL filed its amended petition and supplemental testimony.
-On February 10, 2005, OPC filed a response in opposition to FPL's motion, along with a motion to hold this proceeding in abeyance or, in the alternative, reschedule the hearing.
+2005, OPC filed a response in opposition to FPL's motion, along with a motion to hold this proceeding in abeyance or, in the alternative, reschedule the hearing.
 On February 22, 2005, FPL filed a response in opposition to OPC's motion.

-This recommendation addresses FPL's motion for leave to amend its original petition and file supplemental direct testimony and OPC's motion to hold the proceeding in abeyance or, alternatively, to reschedule the hearing.
-The Commission has jurisdiction pursuant to Chapters 120 and 366, Florida Statutes.
+This Order addresses FPL's motion for leave to amend its original petition and file supplemental direct testimony and OPC's motion to hold the proceeding in abeyance or, alternatively, to reschedule the hearing.
+We have jurisdiction pursuant to Chapters 120 and 366, Florida Statutes.